 Transactions in our common stock are currently reported under the symbol "BRTX" on the OTCQB market.
-The following table sets forth the range of high and low bids reported in the over-the-counter market for our common stock.
-The prices shown below represent prices in the market between dealers in securities; they do not include retail markup, markdown or commissions, and do not necessarily represent actual transactions.
+Any over-the-counter market quotations reflect interdealer prices, without retail mark-up, mark-down or commission, and may not necessarily represent actual transactions.